port-labs/port-docs/docs/quickstart.md

 </Tabs>

-Once installed, you should now see new data sources in your `Builder` waiting to be used, for example:
+Once installed, you should now see new data sources in your `Builder` tab waiting to be used, for example:

 ![dataSourcesGithub](/img/quickstart/dataSourcesGithub.png)

 2. Finally, we need to map the desired information from our Git provider's API to the properties of the blueprint we created in Port.
 For this guide, we will provide you with mapping so you do not need to do anything yourself.
+If you want to dive further into this, see [Port's Git integrations](/build-your-software-catalog/sync-data-to-catalog/git/).

 In the `Data sources` page, click on the exporter you installed.
 In the `Mapping` tab paste the following snippet (choose your Git provider), then click `Save & Resync`: